-Learn from School Connect Online in this chapter we will learn about Air,which is present all around us.
+Learn from School Connect Online in this chapter we will learn about Air, a cosmopolitan component of our life.

 CBSE Class 6 Science Notes Chapter 15 Air Around Us